 Why this work matters: Adventure Risk Challenge builds bridges between students and public lands — and, along the way, engages participants in programming that helps them hone academic, leadership and stewardship skills.

 ARC’s approach includes weekend hiking retreats; one-on-one mentoring; and a 40-day summer course in Yosemite that features a mix of outdoor activities, such as backpacking and rock-climbing, and academics, including environmental science lessons and writing exercises — all at no charge to the students and their families.
-In 2020, your support will help ARC pilot a new eight-month school-based program that blends literacy, wilderness education and leadership training, with the goal of reaching students who cannot participate in the Yosemite summer course due to work or family commitments.

 According to ARC program data, 98% of summer-course graduates have completed high school on time, and 80% have gone on to college.
 Alumni have become park rangers, pursued advanced environmental science degrees, worked with our art team in Yosemite and more; several program graduates have even joined the ARC staff!

-Partnering with Yosemite National Park and Adventure Risk Challenge.
+Project partners: Yosemite National Park and Adventure Risk Challenge.